Supply Chain Management

 Determining how each item will be controlled, delivered, meeting tight deadlines and controlling costs.

-A few examples from MetaExperts experience:
+A few examples from MetaExperts experienced Supply Chain Management Consultants:

 • While waiting for immigration processing to hire a new procurement officer, an Interim MetaExpert was able secure and book $40 million in spend savings on a $400 million spend over six months.